 How Long Does It Take to Complete a DFARS Assessment?

-While this number can certainly be relative, the perspective of RegDOX in provide security technology for CUI for contractors can provide some insight.
+While this number can certainly be relative, the perspective of RegDOX in providing security technology for CUI for contractors can provide some insight.
 The average for SMEs is about two weeks, and larger companies can take several months.
 Variable factors include the number of: unique “information systems” that must be assessed, employees and their computing devices sites that must be visited during the assessment, DoD contracts that must be reviewed for specific requirements, definitions of systems, and the computing systems in place.
 While all these tasks may seem daunting at first, a company can avoid project drift by setting routine milestones for each of the phases completed.

 About RegDOX Solutions Inc.

 Operating since 2007, RegDOX Solutions Inc. is a market-leading provider of highly intuitive SaaS solutions enabling customers to securely manage and collaborate on confidential documents and information, whether inside or outside of their IT environments.
-RegDOX® offers compliance options for the transference and storage of ITAR, DFARS, EAR, HIPAA, and Corporate technical data within the cloud through highly intuitive, feature-rich virtual data room solutions.
+RegDOX® offers compliance options for the transference and storage of ITAR, DFARS, EAR, and Corporate technical data within the cloud through highly intuitive, feature-rich virtual data room solutions.
 In addition, RegDOX offers DFARS assessment services for contractors and subcontractors of the DoD.